joshuaGlass808/simple-command-factory/README.md

 #
 # OUTPUT: hello world

-# without the --show flag (apart of the command args), show will default to false and not show the message
+# without the --show flag, show will default to false and not show the message
 ./scf print:message --message='hello world'

 ```